 Election of New Jockey Club Members

-The following were elected as Members of the Jockey Club:
+The following were elected as Ordinary Members of The Jockey Club at a meeting of the Jockey Club on 16th December 2002:

 The Duchess of Bedford (formerly Lady Tavistock), 62, is the co-owner and manager of the Bloomsbury Stud, which she created in 1980 at Woburn Abbey in Bedfordshire.
 She has been breeding horses since 1965 and now has a team of 12 mares and a further four owned in partnership.
 The Bloomsbury Stud has grown to include a stud in New Zealand where a further 38 mares, plus boarders, are kept.
 Perhaps their best breeding successes are Royal Rebel, twice the winner of the Ascot Gold Cup, and Jupiter Island, the first British horse to win the Japan Cup, in 1986.
 The Stud’s other successes include Pushy, Myself, Precocious, Danceabout, Krayaan, Thrilling Day, Lethal’s Lady and Guernica.

 The Duchess of Bedford has served three terms on the Council of the Thoroughbred Breeders Association, and was their representative for many years on the Horseracing Advisory Committee, a fore-runner to the Industry Committee.
 She worked tirelessly to obtain equine ambulances on all racecourses, at a time when they were only on Scottish courses and Ascot, and now campaigns for racecourse stable hygiene.

 In partnership the Duchess owns horses in training with Henry Cecil, James Given, Richard Hannon, Dave Morris and Geoff Wragg.
 There are also horses in training in France and New Zealand.